Trains will be running over the Early May Bank Holiday Weekend from Saturday 2nd May to Monday 4th May 2026.

 Check our Journey Planner for the latest updates and alternative routes.

-If you want to explore the UK this Late May Bank Holiday, but you’re not sure where to go, we’re here to help!
-Here are some of the most popular routes for the Late May Bank Holiday:
+If you want to explore the UK this May, but you’re not sure where to go, we’re here to help!
+Here are some of the most popular routes for the May Bank Holiday weekends:

 Get up close to the medieval action and watch the jousting event at Leeds Castle this Spring bank holiday weekend.
 Jousters from three teams will take part across the weekend, with two events each day.
 Plus, the event is included in your ticket price - so you can check out the castle too!